DCS-training/TeachingDH/AttendeesInstructions.md

 If you’re new to this training event format, or to CDCS training events in general, [read more on what to expect from CDCS training](https://www.cdcs.ed.ac.uk/what-expect-cdcs-training).
 Here you will also find details of our cancellation and no-show policy, which applies to this event.

-If you're interested in other training on text analysis, have a look at the following:

-- Collecting and Handling Open-Source Data for Text analysis with Natural Language Processing
-- Natural Language Processing with SpaCy
-- Natural Language Processing with R
-- Digital Method of the Month: Text Analysis
-- Advanced Text Analysis: Topic Modelling with Python
-- Silent Disco: Sentiment Analysis with Python
-- Silent Disco: Interrogating a National Narrative with GPT-2 (large-scale corpus)

 **Return to the Training Homepage to see other available events.**

 ### 3.3 Preparatory Email
+This model of email is normally sent to the attendees around 4 days before the training

-Dear All,
+"Dear All,

 I am writing as you are a registered participant in the upcoming training: [Silent Disco.
 Intro to Text Analysis](https://www.cdcs.ed.ac.uk/events/silent-disco-intro-to-text-analysis)

- The session will take place in Silent disco mode Thursday (30/03) from 10:00 to 12:00.
+ The session will take place in Silent disco mode **Thursday (30/03)** from **10:00 to 12:00**.

 Please carefully read the following notes regarding how to get ready and connect to the online class.

-This is a Silent Disco mode event.
-To access this event, you will need to sign up [to this Teams Team in advance]().
+- This is a Silent Disco mode event.
+To access this event, you will need to sign up [to this Teams Team in advance](https://teams.microsoft.com/l/team/19%3a-hJOwO2G2pIiz4USfwil4mKzN48mmQsedgzUcb6dnCo1%40thread.tacv2/conversations?groupId=e3a6df41-a9e0-4d24-a01b-2eb14b3576bd&tenantId=2e9f06b0-1669-4589-8789-10a06934dc61).
 For this event, we are not going to use the video function of teams but only the chat.
 Once you have joined the group you will be able to ask questions in a live thread or by creating a new one by selecting "New conversation"

-If you're new to this training event format, or to CDCS training events in general, [read more on what to expect from CDCS training](https://www.cdcs.ed.ac.uk/what-expect-cdcs-training).
+- If you're new to this training event format, or to CDCS training events in general, [read more on what to expect from CDCS training](https://www.cdcs.ed.ac.uk/what-expect-cdcs-training).
 Here you will also find details of our cancellation and no-show policy, which applies to this event.

-This Silent Disco is based on [this Tutorial developed by Edina for CDCS](https://github.com/DCS-training/IntroToTextAnalysis).
+- This Silent Disco is based on [this Tutorial developed by Edina for CDCS](https://github.com/DCS-training/IntroToTextAnalysis).
 You can start going through it at any point, but your instructor will be available to deal with any queries during the scheduled time of the workshop (10:00 -- 12:00) and will be available to respond to any queries in the days following via email.

 Please let us know if you have any questions.

 Best Wishes,

-The CDCS Team
+The CDCS Team "